RhysLlThomas/rhysllthomas.github.io/_pages/about.md

   - /about.html
 ---

-I am an Early Career Teaching and Research Fellow in Economics at St Edmund Hall, University of Oxford.
-My research focuses on topics in Health Economics.
-My speciality is in applying econometric methods to health-related research questions.
-I teach Microeconomics related subjects to undergraduate students at the University of Oxford.
+I a Health Economics Researcher in the Health Economics Research Centre (HERC), Oxford of Population Health at the University of Oxford.
+My research focuses on applying econometric techniques to questions in Health Economics.

 I graduated with a Bachelor’s degree in Economics from the University of Southampton in 2016.
 Subsequently, I studied for an MSc. and a Ph.D. in Economics, also at the University of Southampton, which were both funded through an ESRC DTC 1+3 Research Studentship.
-During my Ph.D. studies I was on a secondment at the Department for Education (UK), where I spent some time researching school exclusions and factors associated with disadvantaged pupil performance.

-**PhD Supervisors:** Dr Emmanouil Mentzakis & Dr. Thomas Gall

-**Primary Research Fields:** Health and Public Economics
+Prior to joining HERC, I was an Early Career Teaching and Research Fellow in Economics at St Edmund Hall, University of Oxford, where I am now a Fellow by Special Election.
+At St Edmund Hall I primarily taught undergraduates Microeconomics-related subjects.

 **Contact:** Rhys.Thomas@seh.ox.ac.uk

 ***

 ## News and Updates
-**April 2023**: I am currently vsiting the Department of Applied Economics at HEC Montréal until mid-may.
+**January 2024**: This month I joined Health Economics Research Centre (HERC) at the University of Oxford as a Health Economics Researcher.